awesome-pentest-gadgets/wifi-pineapple-cloner-builds/README.md

 The process will work correctly only if you follow these steps:
 * First install OpenWrt 19.07.7 on the device.
-* Then install the update you will find in this repository.
+* Then install the update you will find in this repository.<br>
 You must install it with the `do not save configuration over reflash` option checked.
-* Your hardware has to have at least 2 wifis and it would be recommended to have 3.
-To comply with this you can use the usb adapters mentioned in the `recommended setup`.
+* Your hardware has to have at least 2 wifis and it would be recommended to have 3.<br>
+To comply with this you can use the usb adapters mentioned in the `Recommended setup`.
-* Your hardware must have a pendrive or sd card in order to have the available space needed by the pineapple.
+* Your hardware must have a pendrive or sd card in order to have the available space needed by the pineapple.<br>
 It has to be formatted using the tool provided by the panel under `Advanced > USB & Storage > Format SD Card`.
 * As tetra is made to be used on hardware with 32 MB of flash I had to cut some dependencies from the default installation.<br>
 These dependencies will be installed automatically when the pinapple is connected to the internet and booting.<br>
 If you want to manually run this process `service complete-setup missing_packages`<br>
 Without these dependencies you will not be able to use the live scan type and some modules.
-However, you will be able to use the timed scans and the rest of the tools.
+However you will be able to use the timed scans and the rest of the tools.
 * The default ssh password is `root`.
 This will be useful when debugging problems that may occur during installation.
 <br>